andamira/medula/README.md

 1. Configure your theme dirname in `/src/sass/_dependencies.scss`

-1. You can compile the the project with `gulp dev` during development and `gulp` for production
+1. You can compile the the project with `gulp --dev` during development and `gulp` for production

 1. Copy (or symlink) the `src/` dir to the WordPress themes dir using the same dirname you configured before.